thegymnasium/seemingly-seamless/slides-intro.md

 ![Animated gif of Homer Simpson retreating into a bush](img/homer-bushes.gif)

 Notes:
-Enough about us, let’s talk about Open edX.
+Enough about us — time to get lost in the Open edX forest (and maybe into the weeds later).

 ---

-## Our Open edX journey
+## Rooted in customization

 Notes:
 What started as a custom-built platform grew into something much bigger and better, thanks to Open edX.
 This brief timeline highlights the key migrations and milestones that shaped Gymnasium — and our approach to design and development along the way.